4 Cloud Native Application habits

 Alternatively, you could adopt the serverless ecosystem, which is the highest abstraction level in the Cloud.

-Fundamentally, you need to automate any repetitive tasks, utilizing Infrastructure as Code, this infrastructure business logic needs to live in the source control version system like Git or Bitbucket.
+Automating repetitive tasks is fundamental in cloud native development.
+And Infrastructure as Code is great in helping teams achieve it.
+This infrastructure business logic needs to live in the source control version system like Git or Bitbucket.

-Another relevant point is that the infrastructure should be immutable, meaning that your infrastructure shouldn’t change after getting deploy if it needs some modification, needs to be done before the deployment or provisioning the infrastructure from images, scripting, templates or from anything else.
-But in you need to change something on the fly, you need to follow a process, that brings a lot of consistency, portability and is good for disaster recovery.
+Another relevant point is that the infrastructure should be immutable, meaning that your infrastructure shouldn’t change after getting deployed if it needs some modification, needs to be done before the deployment, or provisioning the infrastructure from images, scripting, templates, or anything else.
+But if you need to change something on the fly, you need to follow a process that brings a lot of consistency and portability and is good for disaster recovery.

-And finally, a key tenet, is that your application should be stateless, this is a modern approach where your application shouldn’t save data locally, in your container or hard drive or even in your virtual machine, instead, you should save the data in cloud storages, in backed services like databases, caching systems or even in cloud storage like Amazon S3.
+Finally, a key tenet is that your application should be stateless; this is a modern approach where your application shouldn’t save data locally, in your container or hard drive, or even in your virtual machine.
+Instead, you should save the data in cloud storage, in backed services like databases, caching systems, or even in cloud storage like Amazon S3.

-In this context, you can still implement real-time application crash monitoring so that problems can be identified, analyzed, and rectified rapidly.
+In this context, you can still implement real-time application crash monitoring to identify, analyze, and rectify problems rapidly.
 The latest tools allow for automation to be applied to this process, regardless of whether your app data is stored locally or on the cloud.
 This is an especially impactful habit to adopt if uptime is a priority.

 FAQs